thorestic/SSHGuard/README.md

 [DRY RUN] Would block IP: 192.168.0.11 for 60 seconds
 ```

+Dry-Run mode is useful during development and testing because it allows detection logic to be validated safely before enabling real firewall modifications.

+---

 ### Real Mode

-When real response mode is enabled, SSHGuard creates and manages its own nftables firewall table.
+When Real mode is enabled, SSHGuard creates and manages its own nftables firewall table.

 A detected source IPv4 address is inserted into a temporary nftables set.

-SSH traffic from that source to the protected SSH port is dropped.
+SSH traffic from the blocked source IP to the configured protected SSH port is dropped.

 Example: